btelles/docsite/custom_dc/upload_data.md

 Consider the following two datasets:

-1. State level public park general information in 50 csv files (collected by each state in different format, with size of 5G).
+1. State level public park general information in 50 csv files (collected by each state in different formats, with a size of 5G).
-2. State level public park expenditure with 1 csv file per year (collected by an agency, with size of 5M).
+2. State level public park expenditure with 1 csv file per year (collected by one agency, with a size of 5M).

-They can be arranged in multiple ways.
+These datasets can be arranged in multiple ways.

 ### Single Import Group